 The investor extraordinaire with a focus on big mining deals has thrown his support behind Lithium X which is exploring in the key “Lithium Triangle” area of Argentina and is the largest land holder in Nevada’s Clayton Valley, the only producing lithium area in the entire United States.
-Lithium X has over 15,000 acres in Clayton Valley, near Albermarle’s Silver Peak mine, the only American lithium producer right now, and about three hours from Tesla’s gigafactory.
+Lithium X has over 15,000 acres in Clayton Valley.
+That’s near Albermarle’s Silver Peak mine, seems to be the only American lithium producer right now.
+More noteworthy, about three hours from Tesla’s gigafactory.

 Floored by the ‘White Petroleum’ Fundamentals

 The fundamentals here are impressive, and the catalysts for lithium prices are spectacularly clear—all of which is pushing prices up and creating an aggressively competitive playing field that is likely to see a lot of acquisition talk.

 There are plenty of reasons to be bullish about what Goldman Sachs calls the “new gasoline” that will fuel our technology-driven resource era.

 According to The Economist, the ”global scramble to secure supplies of lithium by the world’s largest battery producers, and by end-users such as carmakers”.
 That among other things, has seen the price of lithium carbonate imported to China more than double.
 That’s just since November and December of last year alone.
 That when it reached an amazing $13,000 per ton.
 Some contracts in China, according to Bloomberg, have seen over $23,000.